sdiehl/write-you-a-haskell/002_parsers.md

 **Parser**

-Much like before our parser is simply written in monadic blocks, each mapping a a set of patterns to a construct in our ``Expr`` type.
+Much like before our parser is simply written in monadic blocks, each mapping a set of patterns to a construct in our ``Expr`` type.
 The toplevel entry point to our parser is the ``expr`` function which we can parse with by using the Parsec function ``parse``.

 ~~~~ {.haskell slice="chapter3/calc/Parser.hs" lower=46 upper=94}
 ~~~~

-The toplevel function we'll expose from our Parse module is the ``parseExpr`` which will be called as the entry point in our REPL.
+The toplevel function we'll expose from our Parse module is ``parseExpr`` which will be called as the entry point in our REPL.

 ~~~~ {.haskell slice="chapter3/calc/Parser.hs" lower=99 upper=100}